wlodzimierrr/CompareBuildingProducts_Scrapers/README.md

 ### Scrapers

 - **Stores**: Dedicated scrapers for Tradepoint, Screwfix, and Wickes.
-- **Technology**: Python modules, with BeautifulSoup for Wickes scraping.
+- **Technology**: Python request modules and BeautifulSoup for Wickes scraping.
 - **Concurrency**: Uses multithreading to run all scrapers concurrently.
 - **History**: Initial versions used JavaScript with Puppeteer and Selenium in Python before transitioning to more efficient methods.